Last Updated on August 6, 2022

 Maldon Promenade Park

 I LOVE Maldon Prom Park (header image)!
 It’s located on the estuary of the River Blackwater and again, is an area that has just continued to get better and is one of my favourite days out in Essex!
 I’m not going to lie, the car park is pay and display and it is expensive (£1.10 for an hour, £5.50 up to 4hrs, £7 all day).

-There’s a splash park that’s open during warmer months (£2.50), a bmx track, skate park, crabbing and boating lake, a giant playground, lots of open space, a seawall walk, boat trips along the river, refreshment kiosks (the Slushie Floats are my favourite, there are loads of flavours but I like the lemon and lime Slushie with ice cream on top!) and Pirates Bay Adventure Golf (a new 18 hole ‘Florida style’ mini golf course, Adults: £7.50, Children 5-13yrs: £5.50).
+There’s a splash park that’s open during warmer months (£2.50), a bmx track, skate park, crabbing and boating lake, a giant playground, lots of open space, a seawall walk, boat trips along the river, refreshment kiosks (the Slushie Floats are my favourite, there are loads of flavours but I like the lemon and lime Slushie with ice cream on top!) and Pirates Bay Adventure Golf (an 18 hole ‘Florida style’ mini golf course, Adults: £7.50, Children 5-13yrs: £5.50).

 Throughout the year, the park holds special events, such as: the annual Maldon Mud Race (which I have completed!
 It was originally held in December to make it even more of a challenge, but one year it was so cold it was moved to April and was such a success, it’s now permanently held in the warmer months), Carters Steam Fair, the Maldon Motor Show etc.